swastikpareek/cog/STARTERKIT/_readme/setup-full.md

 ## Bash script local environment setup

 This sub theme uses node and npm to manage build tools such as sass.
-There are no additional front end dependencies such as ruby.
+There are no additional front-end dependencies such as ruby.
 It is highly recommended to use [nvm](https://github.com/creationix/nvm) to install and manage node versions, and the theme provides a bash install script to install both nvm and the version of node that the theme uses, also via nvm.

 Script usage (from generated sub theme directory):